About Me

 My work emphasizes Bayesian statistical methods for their ability to quantify uncertainty and incorporate prior knowledge.
 This is crucial for the small sample sizes and inherent variability of football data and allows for more nuanced insights than traditional methods.

 I prioritize transparency and reproducibility in everything I do.
-The code for my projects is available on GitHub, with comprehensive documentation to ensure my analyses can be validated, extended, and adapted.
+The code for my projects is available on GitHub, with comprehensive documentation to ensure analyses can be validated, extended, and adapted.

 My Background